dmf24/slackbotmaker/README.md

 ### To use:

+1. Obtain a slack API token.
+[This Tuturial is Helpful](https://www.fullstackpython.com/blog/build-first-slack-bot-python.html).
+There's also the [slack docs on web authentication](https://api.slack.com/web#authentication)
 1.  install the `slackclient` python package (`pip install slackclient`)
 2.  create your bot with a python script that does the following:
   1.  import `rtm_runner` from `slackbotmaker`